Battle of Köse Dağ: Background

 In 1071, the Seljuk Turks decisively defeated the Byzantine Empire at the Battle of Manzikert and quickly overran Anatolia.
 One Seljuk prince, Suleiman ibn Qutalmish, established an independent state in the region six years later.
 Known as the Sultanate of Rum, it conquered many groups, including the rebellious Turkoman nomads, and gained control of large parts of Anatolia over the next 150 years.
 By the 1230s, aided by the collapse of Byzantine power, Seljuk Rum had attained significant maritime and commercial capabilities through their control of the key ports of Antalya and Sinope.

 The Mongol Empire was established in 1206 by Genghis Khan.
 During his reign, the Mongols dismantled the Jin dynasty and the Western Xia state in northern China, the Qara Khitai in Turkestan, and the Khwarazmian Empire in Central Asia and Persia.
 Under Genghis's son and successor Ögedei Khan, further military campaigns were launched against the remnants of the Jin, while another force invaded first the Russian principalities and then central Europe between 1236 and 1242.

 A further army, commanded by the general Chormaqan, was dispatched in 1230 to eliminate the renegade Khwarazmian prince Jalal al-Din who had founded a state in western Iran.
 This mission was soon accomplished, with Jalal al-Din killed by a Kurd in August 1231.
 Chormaqan set up his headquarters on the fertile Mughan plain, and for the next decade consolidated Mongol rule over western Iran and Transcaucasia.
 With 30,000 men under his command, he marched every year against hostile fortresses in the Caucasus region, focusing especially on subduing the Kingdom of Georgia; by 1239 the Mongols had conquered much of its land and forced the remainder, ruled by Queen Rusudan, to become a vassal state.
 In c.
 1240, Chormaqan was incapacitated by either deafness, a form of paralysis, or possibly both.
 He was replaced by Baiju, his second in command.

 Kayqubad I, the sultan of Rum between 1220 and 1237, had correctly feared that Jalal al-Din's activities would draw the attention of the Mongols to the lands surrounding his realm.
 Although Rum was known for its excellent pastures, the Mongols did not initially attack it, aside from a raid in 1232 led by Baiju on the lands around Sivas.
 They instead accepted the Seljuk offerings of friendship and a small tribute; Kayqubad also accepted the Mongols' request that he personally travel to the Mongol ruler in Karakorum to pay homage, but died before he did so.
 Relations deteriorated during the reign of Kayqubad's successor Kaykhusraw II.
 Even though he submitted at first, Kaykhusraw may have felt that the Mongols did not want to attack or that he could repel them.
-By 1240, relations had degraded so badly that the Mongols began to raid Seljuk territory; that year, Rum was likely weakened by the Babai revolt led by a local preacher.
+By 1240, relations had degraded so badly that the Mongols began to raid Seljuk territory; that year, Rum was likely weakened by the Babai revolt led by Baba Ishak, a local preacher.
 Nevertheless, Kaykhusraw acted aggressively, campaigning against the city of Amid, close to Mongol territory, in 1240–41.